ndom91/netcat-comments/README.md

 ### `CREATE_REPLY`

+Append a reply to an existing discussion thread

 **Payload Arguments**
 - `<discussionId>` - Discussion Id consisting of a 7-character alphanumeric string, like `dh7hs3b`
 - `<comment>` - Comment body